RPP Bond (Release Prior to Payment) — Canada Customs Bond

 - Minimum bond amount: $5,000 per RM (importer program) account

-- Maximum bond amount: $10,000,000
+- Maximum required amount: $10,000,000 per importer program account

 Even if your import volume is very low, you cannot post a bond for less than $5,000.
 On the other end, the CBSA caps the requirement at $10 million — though very few importers reach that threshold.